 If your Microsoft 365 governance is still immature, weak access controls or no sensitivity labels configured, the NCSC’s guidance is worth noting here: poor configuration can mean an AI assistant surfaces information that users should not be seeing.
 Getting the access framework right before enabling the integrated tier is often the safer order of operations.

 The personal and free tiers also have a legitimate place as a starting point for individuals who want to understand what Copilot can do before your firm commits to anything formal.
+One consumer change is worth knowing here.
+Microsoft retired the standalone Copilot Pro plan in late 2025 and replaced it with Microsoft 365 Premium at £18.99 a month, which puts Copilot inside an individual’s own Office apps.
+It is a personal plan with no tenant protection, so it is no substitute for a business licence where work data is involved.

 When does Copilot Business make sense?